hchiam/learning-css/README.md

 - `100vh` isn't always 100% of viewport for mobile because of scrolling and browsers trying to avoid flickering issues (for mobile, `100vh` is currently set to the largest possible height, like when the URL and bottom buttons slide away when you scroll).
 Instead of `100vh`, use `height: 100%` on `html` and on `body`.
   - "`min-height: 100%` trick": `body` `height: 100%` and `main` `min-height: 100%` so that `main` can still grow to fit content inside of `main`
+- `100vw` has a similar problem: it doesn't include the scrollbar, which is fine on mobile (scrollbar "floats" and adds 0 space), but it's a problem on desktop, when the scrollbar takes up its own space, which depends on platform, and may then overflow.

 - `height` looks at children (e.g. content), like shrinkwrap
 - `width` looks at parent